anjalisilva/TestingPackage/README.md

 ## Contributions

-The author of the package is Anjali Silva.
-The functions available within this package include:

 ``` r
 library("TestingPackage")
 lsf.str("package:TestingPackage")
 ```

-- InfCriteria_v3
-- InfCriteria_plot

-The functions InfCriteria_v3 and InfCriteria_plot were authored by Anjali.
+The author of the package is Anjali Silva.
+The functions InfCriteria_v3() and InfCriteria_plot() were authored by Anjali.
 (If code has been used from another package, clearly state this: e.g., The functions InfCriteria_v3 was authored by Anjali.
 Part of the code for InfCriteria_v3 function has been taken from mclust R package.
 Section of the borrowed code is clearly indicated and referenced in the InfCriteria_calculation.R file, the R file corresponding to InfCriteria_v3 function and referenced in help file.
 Rest of the code was a contribution by Anjali.
 The InfCriteria_plot was authored by Anjali.)

+## References

+Akaike, H. (1973).
+Information theory and an extension of the maximum likelihood principle.
+In *Second International Symposium on Information Theory*, New York, NY, USA, pp. 267–281.
+Springer Verlag. \href{https://link.springer.com/chapter/10.1007/978-1-4612-1694-0_15}{Link}

+Schwarz, G. (1978).
+Estimating the dimension of a model. *The Annals of Statistics* 6, 461–464.